solidi/writing/01-on-kotlin-a-reply-from-management.md

 ---

-Listening carefully to our engineers, there is an unspoken love for Jake and Christina.
-After many one-on-ones, team meetings, and discussing their work with the engineers, I've been watching previous conference videos by understanding that love and admiration.
+Listening carefully to our developers, there is an unspoken love for Jake and Christina.
+After many one-on-ones, team meetings, and discussing their work with the engineers, I've been watched previous conference videos to understand that love and admiration.
 These are community leaders.

 They, too, are now the faces of Kotlin.